Burrel (town): Prison of Burrel

 The city used to be the site of one of the most terrible prisons of the communist regime, where both ordinary criminals and political prisoners such as Bashkim Shehu and Fatos Lubonja or the Catholic priest Dom Simon Jubani were held.
 Another famous inmate was Pjetër Arbnori, later to become a member of the free Albanian Parliament.
 Arbnori was known as "the Mandela of the Balkans" because of the length of his internment, which lasted for over 28 years.
 It was one of the Labor camps in the PSRA.
 The political prisoners used to be condemned for attempts at overthrowing the state or anti-communist propaganda and agitation, for terms of at least 20 years.
 Often they were re-condemned while in prison.
 After the fall of the communist regime, the government of the Democratic Party of Albania closed the prison and made it a museum.
 However, in 1997, Sali Berisha re-opened it as an active prison.

 Archaeology

-The region of Mati is a real archaeological museum and an ancient cradle of the Illyrian culture.
-Dilaver Kurti explored objects which demonstrate fact for all ancient historic periods, cultural development not only from the region of Mati but even for all the surroundings.
-It is a very important zone for the study of the Illyrian culture.
-The Museum of Mat is a real gem of the Illyrian culture, displaying many artifacts of the Illyrians also displayed and analyzed in the book Trashigime Iliro-Arberore by Dilaver Kurti.
+Mati is of real archaeological importance and an ancient cradle of the Illyrian culture.
+Dilaver Kurti explored objects which demonstrate facts for all ancient historic periods.
+The Museum of Mat displays many artifacts of the Illyrians and also displays and analysies the book Trashigime Iliro-Arberore by Dilaver Kurti.
 Kurti also traveled from village to village collecting ethnographic materials and photographs which make up the material of his books Shenime Etnografike Neper Mat and Foklor Nga Mati.